PayalPanigrahi24/AviationDetailsFinder/README.md

 ## Steps to run the application( 3 Ways)

 - Clone the project.
-You can follow either step 1 or step 2
+You can follow any one of the below 3 Steps.
   ### Step -1: We assume you have either Eclipse or intellij IDE installed.
 - import the project in IDE  and run the command 1) mvn clean install 2) spring-boot:Run command
 - Wait(It may take 2 to 3 minutes to initialize the result map by parsing the CSV , which is one time activity) till console prints " Tomcat started on port(s): 8080 (http) with context path "